NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 images.
 You can read more about this at the following [GitHub repository](https://github.com/kaczmarj/singularity-in-docker).

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How to convert Docker images to Singularity images.
+    - How to convert Docker images to Singularity images.
-> - How to use `singularity run` for starting a container from an image.
+    - How to use `singularity run` for starting a container from an image.
-> - How to build a Singularity image using Singularity inside Docker.
+    - How to build a Singularity image using Singularity inside Docker.